 The current IoT ecosystems rely on centralized communication models.
 All devices are identified, authenticated and connected to cloud servers that sport huge processing and storage capacities.
 The connection between devices needs to go through the internet.
 A decentralized approach to IoT networking would solve many of the security issues.

 Here arrives the Blockchain technology.
 The blockchain is a database that maintains a continuously growing set of data records.
 It is distributed in nature; there is no master computer holding the entire chain.
 Instead, the participating nodes have a copy of the chain.
 It’s also ever-growing — data records are only being added to the chain.
 Blockchain is public.
 So, everyone participating can see the blocks and the transactions stored in the database.
 However, it’s protected by a private key.
-Know more about Secure IoT Model with Blockchain Technology and How to Secure the Internet of Things (IoT) with Blockchain.

 Blockchain technology is considered as the missing link to deal with scalability, security and reliability issues of IoT.
 Blockchain technology can be used in tracking billions of connected devices, enable the processing of transactions and coordination between devices; allow for significant savings to IoT industry.
 According to the experts, the decentralized approach would eliminate single points of failure, creating a more resilient ecosystem for devices to run on.
 The cryptographic algorithms used by blockchain technology could make consumer data more private.
 One of the popular applications of blockchain technology is Bitcoin and Cryptocurrencies.
 However, there are several other applications of the blockchain technology beyond cryptocurrencies and financial services.